ItsKris1/basf/README.md

 ## Project description

 This project was a part of my schools Go course.
-I developed a forum mostly by myself with a little bit of help from my school colleague Tammik Tanar.
+I developed the Forum mostly by myself and got a little bit of help from my school colleague.

 ### Features